Cyclical Stocks: Definition & 2023 Stocks to Watch

 Travel isn’t a necessity.
 So it makes sense that during times of uncertainty, the airline and travel industry would take a hit.

 Look at this chart going back to the 2008 recession.
-Back then, the stock almost lost its entire value.
+Back then, the stock almost lost its entire value, and it happened again in 2020.

 cyclical stocks all